HeloiseMuller/WorkflowBowBlast/README.md

 ### Bowtie2

-This option runs bowtie2 on the trimmed reads agaisnt `genome`.
+This option runs bowtie2 on the trimmed reads against `genome`.
 If `genome2` is specified, it also run bowtie2 on this genome independently.
-After bowtie2, the resulting sam files are turn into sorted bam files and merged together. bedtools genomecov is then run in order to get the coverage at each position of `genome` and `genome2` if specified.
+After bowtie2, the resulting sam files are turn into sorted bam files and merged together.
+Bedtools genomecov is then ran in order to get the coverage at each position of `genome` and `genome2`, if specified.

 ### Blastn

 This option is ran at the same time as bowtie2 if both are set on TRUE.
-It processes the trimmed fq.gz to obtain a fasta file.
-If `genome2` is specified, blastn is ran on the fasta file agaisnt this `genome2`.
+It firslty processes the trimmed fq.gz to obtain a fasta file.
+If `genome2` is specified, blastn is ran on the fasta file against this `genome2`.
 Then, only reads that mapped on `genome2` are mapped on `genome1`.
 If `genome2` is commented, all reads of the fasta file are mapped on `genome1`.